 Caviar traditionally refers to salt-cured eggs of the critically endangered wild sturgeon fish, but these days it may also refer to eggs from caviar substitutes such as salmon, trout, or carp.
 Often portrayed as an appetizer for the upper class, this option will impress guests attending a more formal dinner.

 For a hearty soup that will fill the stomachs of even the pickiest eaters on a cold day, look no farther!
-Borscht is a very popular soup in Russia.
+Borscht is a very popular and important soup in Russian cuisine.
 Its base is made of broth, beets, and tomatoes, while the body of the soup contains many vegetables, such as celery, fermented cabbage, onions, and carrots.
 Russian Borscht usually contains beef and is served hot, with sour cream, garlic, chopped chives, and parsley.

 If you’re looking to warm your family’s stomachs this autumn and winter, then the many intriguing foods and drinks of Russian cuisine is a perfect fit.
 Their warm hearts will thank you as the days get colder, and you’ll soon be a master of Russian staple food at it’s finest!